 The new owner estimated the restoration to take five years.
 A nonprofit organization was formed that would help to restore the house.
 A complete restoration would return the house to its original charm and allow opening it to the public as a historic showcase or wedding venue.

 The new owner fell ill and asked the city to take over the restoration effort.
 The city felt it would be better served if a nonprofit organization specifically established for the house resumed the restoration.
 In 1995, a nonprofit was formed.
 This board was able to apply for and was awarded several grants through the State which allowed restoration to continue.
 Over time the board diminished and eventually a new board was gathered in 2005.
-This board was awarded several State grants but because of the 2008 recession no funds were allocated by the State that year or for the following three years.
-Now, almost 25 years since the restoration began, the house remained unfinished.
+This board was awarded several state grants, but because of the recession in 2008, no funds were allocated by the state that year, or for the following three years.
+Now, almost twenty-five years since the restoration began, the house remained unfinished.